This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 addreress of x in src: 00007ffef4348110

-The results are different.
-I didn’t understand and thought it was a compiler bug.
-Switching to MSVC, I found that CMake provides a CMAKE_WINDOWS_EXPORT_ALL_SYMBOLS option, which automatically exports all symbols (via dumpbin).
-Trying this, compiling and running, the result:
+It can be seen that the results are not the same.
+I didn’t understand why and considered it a compiler bug.
+I then switched to MSVC and found that CMake provides a CMAKE_WINDOWS_EXPORT_ALL_SYMBOLS option, which, when enabled, automatically exports all symbols (implemented via dumpbin).
+So I tried it, compiled and ran, and the results are as follows

 addreress of x in main: 00007FF60B11C000